dboddie-canonical-work/disgorged-docs/ros-2-deployment-with-snaps.rst

 The ``summary`` can not exceed 79 characters.
 You can use a chevron ‘>’ in the ``description`` key to declare a multi-line description.

-For more information about top level metadata, see, `top-level-metadata <https://snapcraft.io/docs/snapcraft-top-level-metadata>`__.
+For more information about top level metadata, see, :ref:`top-level-metadata <snapcraft-top-level-metadata>`.

 Base
 ~~~~